Marius Petipa: Madrid

-In 1843, Petipa was offered the position premier danseur at the Teatro Real in Madrid, Spain.
+In 1843, Petipa was offered the position premier danseur at the Teatro del Circo in Madrid, Spain.
 For the next three years he would acquire an acute knowledge of traditional Spanish Dancing while producing new works based on Spanish themes – Carmen et son toréro (Carmen and the Bullfighter), La Perle de Séville (The Pearl of Seville), L’Aventure d’une fille de Madrid (The Adventures of a Madrileña), La Fleur de Grenade (The Flower of Granada) and Départ pour la course des taureaux (Leaving for the Bull Fights).
 In 1846, he began a love affair with the wife of the Marquis de Chateaubriand, a prominent member of the French Embassy.
 Learning of the affair, the Marquis challenged Petipa to a duel.
 Rather than keep his fateful appointment, Petipa quickly left Spain, never to return.
 He then travelled to Paris where he stayed for a brief period.
 While in the city he took part in a performance at the Théâtre de l’Académie Royale de Musique where he partnered the ballerina Thérèse Elssler, sister of Fanny Elssler.

 St. Petersburg, Russia

 In 1847 Marius seduced yet another man's wife, and the husband called for a duel, yet again.
 Duels were banned, and the threat of court repercussions loomed over Marius, so the family decided it was best for him to leave France.
 Marius' brother, Lucien Petipa, was familiar with working in Russia and sent an inquiry to Antoine Titus in St. Petersburg.

 This coincided with a need to find a strong male lead for the Russian ballet prima ballerina Yelena Andreyanova, (who was the mistress of the Director of the Imperial Theaters, Alexandr Gedeonov).
 Antoine Titus resolved dilemmas for both parties and introduced the two sides, after which Petipa and his father were invited to Russia.

-So, Marius Petipa found himself in St. Petersburg late in the same year.
-And thus began his incredible career ascent to becoming one of the most influential choreographers in history.
+So, Marius Petipa found himself in St. Petersburg late in the same year, beginning his career ascent to become one of the most influential choreographers in history.